-The Victoria Police have a dedicated E-Crime Unit and Child Exploitation Task Force which specialise in offences which occur over the internet, mobile phone and multi-media devices.
+The Victoria Police have a dedicated E-Crime Unit and Child Exploitation Task Force specialising in offences which occur over the internet, mobile phones and multi-media devices.
 These offences are taken very seriously by the Court and can result in serious penalties, including imprisonment, and admission to the sex offenders register.
 They are usually prosecuted by the Commonwealth Director of Public Prosecutions.

 Listed below are some commonly prosecuted offences under the Commonwealth Criminal Code:

 - Unauthorised access to, or modification of, restricted data;